f5devcentral/f5-agility-labs-analytics/docs/class3/lab4/lab4.rst

 #.
 Type su for sudo user access.
 If prompted, the password is toor.

 #.
-Change director to /home/ec2-user
+Change directory to /home/ec2-user

 #.
 Run ./baseline_menu.sh